This post contains affiliate links, to find out more information, please read my affiliate disclosure

 The rest of the bike looks fairly similar.
 And the paint finish is what we have come to expect from Decathlon bikes – generally very good indeed.

 This new model has a 250w rear hub motor, with a decent 36v 11.6ah battery pack and a torque sensing system for the pedal assist.

 It is great to see torque sensing pedal assist on a sub £1000 hybrid electric bike.
-This brings it into line with Halfords popular Carrera Crossfire E, the only difference being is the Decathlon bike is a whole £200 cheaper!
+This brings it into line with Halfords popular Carrera Crossfire E, the only difference being is the Decathlon bike is a whole £400 cheaper! (at its current price)

 The Riverside 500 uses a 250w unbranded rear hub motor.
 It’s smooth and definitely produces enough power as and when needed.
 The manufacturers claimed rated torque for this motor is 42Nm which is about right for a small geared hub motor.

 The great thing about hub motors, is they are generally very reliable, and I would imagine that this one is no exception.
 It produces a nice turn of power when needed, and it can also be pedalled normally when the motor is switched off.

 One thing I didn’t expect to see on this bike was the addition of a torque sensor.
 These are usually found on more expensive bikes like the Carrera Crossfire E.